Diabetes Mellitus (DM) in Children and Adolescents

 Type 1 diabetes treatment

 When type 1 diabetes is first diagnosed, children are usually hospitalized.
 Children with type 1 diabetes are given fluids (to treat dehydration) and insulin.
 They always require insulin because nothing else is effective.
-Children who do not have DKA at diagnosis typically receive two or more daily injections of insulin.
+Children who do not have diabetic ketoacidosis (DKA) at diagnosis typically receive 2 or more daily injections of insulin.
 Insulin treatment is usually begun in the hospital so that blood glucose levels can be tested often and doctors can change insulin dosage in response.
-Less commonly, treatment is started at a regular doctor visit.

-Once children are released from the hospital, they must take insulin regularly.
+After diagnosis, children must take insulin regularly.
 Doctors work with children and their family to determine which insulin regimen is best.

 There are several types of insulin regimens: